PatBlend/Patblend_Add-on/README.md

 # Patblend_Add-on
 <i>Last updated for Version 1.0.2</i><br><br>
-<b>Note: </b>There are two Python files included: init and PatBlend_Add-on.
-The init is used for .zip file installing (customer use), while the other file is used for python file installing (developer use).<br>

 This add-on is a compilation of all the add-ons <b>PatBlend</b> has created.
 At the time of this writing, the four add-ons that make up this are <b>Render Setup</b>, <b>Unit Converter</b>, <b>Coder-Decoder</b> and <b>Quick Search</b>.